What makes for a good part-time, weekend, or evening job?

 # 5 – Make Money Flipping

 Do you love going to flea markets, garage sales, or browsing thrift stores on the weekend?
-If so, you can turn this into a one of the highest paying part time weekend jobs around.
+If so, you can turn this into one of the highest paying part-time weekend jobs around.

 Think of this side hustle as buying an asset and selling it for a higher price.
 Your inventory can be anything you may find at a garage sale.

 The goal is to have a superior information advantage.
 This means understanding the market of what you’re buying, better than the person selling the item.